StackStorm/st2docs/docs/source/troubleshooting/basic_chatops_troubleshooting.rst

 -------------------------------------------------
-Manual troubleshooting stepssame as  the script):
+Manual troubleshooting steps (same as the script):
 -------------------------------------------------

 The assumption is that StackStorm client can connect to the server instance.
 Authentication is in place and ``st2 run core.local cmd=echo`` succeeds.
 (This is checked in the script mentioned above.).
-Following are the issues that users usually face with chatOps:
+Following are the issues that users usually face with ChatOps:

 Your bot is not online:
 -----------------------

-You've installed StackStorm, but Hubot didn't come online in your chatOps client (Slack, Hipchat etc..)
+You've installed StackStorm, but Hubot didn't come online in your ChatOps client (Slack, Hipchat etc..)

     *Possible reasons:*